 Best Offset: Victorinox Fibrox Pro Serrated 9-Inch Offset Knife

-What We Like: Sturdy, good for large hands
+What We Love: Sturdy, ideal for large hands

 Blade Length: 9 inches | Handle Material: Fibrox | Blade Material: Stainless steel